browserbase/stagehand/README.md

 #### Adding more bananalyzer evals

+All bananalyzer evals are off by default.
+Follow these steps to turn one on.

 You can find all bananalyzer evals in `evals/bananalyzer-ts/static/examples.json`.

 To test out a specific eval use the playground in `evals/playground.ts` or by running `pnpm eval:banalyzer:playground`.
-You'll need to set the eval id.
+You'll need to set the eval id first.

 After that, add the example to `chosenBananalyzerEvals` in `evals/bananalyzer-ts/index.ts` to add it to the global eval set.